 - 1.7 Absence of Chair.
-If the Chair is absent during any part of a Committee/Council Session, an individual, usually the Vice-Chair, will be assigned to perform the duties with the same authority. - 1.8 Number of Accredited Representatives.
+If the Chair is absent during any part of a Committee/Council Session, he/she will designate an individual, usually the Vice Chair to chair the session with the same authority. - 1.8 Number of Accredited Representatives.
 Each delegation is allowed two Representatives per Committee/Council on which it is a member, plus one Permanent Representative. - 1.9 Selection of Agenda Topics.
 Agenda topics shall be selected by the Secretariat prior to the start of the conference.
-Once selected, these topics are fixed for the duration of the conference. - Observer Status.
+Once selected, these topics are fixed for the duration of the conference. - 1.10 Observer Status.
 Those delegations recognized as having Observer Status by AMUN shall be accorded all rights in the Committee/Council except the following: - They may not vote on any item, - They may not make or second the following motions: - Adjournment of the Meeting (rule 7.2), - Adjournment of Debate (rule 7.3), - Closure of Debate (rule 7.4), - Decision of Competence (rule 7.8).